shopware/shopware/src/Docs/Resources/current/1-getting-started/35-indepth-guide-bundle/070-administration.md

 ##### Saving the data

 The method `onClickSave` is executed once the user clicks the button and has to save the bundle using the repository again.
-That's where you can use the repository's `save` method, which asks for the entity itself and, again, the `context`.
+That's where you can use the repository's `save` method, which asks for the entity itself and, again, the `apiContext`.
 As always, this method will return a promise upon which you can react.
 This time, a small error handling will be added here as well.
 You may be wondering why there is error handling when saving, but not when reading.
 When reading data, you're just executing this search via default code, most times there's no user input involved.
 Saving data though requires somebody to enter data, which may or may not be valid, thus the shop manager